slackhq/vscode-hack/README.md

 ## Latest releases

 ## v2.0.0
-* **Remote development support** — You can now connect to an external development environment for Hack typechecking, linting and all other intellisense features.
+* **Remote language server connection support** — You can now connect to an external development environment for Hack typechecking, linting and all other intellisense features.
 Current supported methods are SSH and Docker.
 See the **Remote Development** section below for more details.
   * This version may cause breaking changes to your existing setup if you were already using Docker via a custom `hack.clientPath` executable.
   * The `hack.workspaceRootPath` config has been renamed to `hack.remote.workspacePath`.
 * Running the extension with LSP mode disabled is now unsupported.
 It will be fully removed in a future version of the extension.